Harrison Ford nearly hit a passenger plane. Never tell him the odds

 The FAA wouldn't confirm that Harrison Ford was flying the plane that day, with a spokesman telling CNET that the org "does not identify people involved in aircraft incidents or accidents."

-Still, the FAA did confirm that "a single-engine Aviat Husky ... landed on a taxiway that runs parallel to the runway, overflying a Boeing 737 that was holding short of the runway," which lines up with all of the other details at NBC News.
+Still, the FAA did confirm that "a single-engine Aviat Husky ... landed on a taxiway that runs parallel to the runway, overflying a Boeing 737 that was holding short of the runway," which lines up with details at NBC News.

 The FAA also confirmed that the pilot read back the instructions correctly to air traffic control, and that an investigation is underway.